 The claimant has a comprehensive knowledge of aerospace systems and primary structural components of the systems, including launch vehicles, and spacecraft.
-The claimant acquired his in-depth knowledge through on-the-job experience and by completing courses in the military.
-Since leaving the military, the claimant has also completed courses and earned certification in Aircraft, Electronics and Aerospace systems and products.
-This specialized knowledge enables the claimant to carry out his program management duties.
+The claimant acquired her in-depth knowledge through on-the-job experience and by completing courses to earn certification in Aircraft, Electronics and Aerospace systems and products.
+This specialized knowledge enables the claimant to carry out her program management duties.